vstadnichuk/JuBiC/docs/src/examples/example1.md

 # Example 1: Simple Bilevel Problem

-This example demonstrates how to define and solve a simple bilevel optimization problem using binary variables at both the upper- and second-level.
+This example demonstrates how to define and solve a simple bilevel optimization problem using binary variables at both the first- and second-level.

 ---